MIC-DKFZ/gpconvcnp/README.md

 * `ATTENTION` will use an ANP instead of a NP.
 Requires the `DETERMINISTICENCODER` mod.
 * `CONVCNP` will use a ConvCNP instead of a NP.
 * `GPCONVCNP` will use a GP-ConvCNP instead of a NP.
 Requires the `CONVCNP` mod to be set.
+* `LEARNNOISE` makes sigma^2 in the GP learnable.
+This was used in the experiments in the paper.
 * `MATERNKERNEL` will train on functions from GP with a Matern-5/2 kernel.
 * `WEAKLYPERIODICKERNEL` will train on functions from a GP with a weakly periodic kernel as defined in the ConvCNP paper.
 * `STEP` will train on step functions
+* `FOURIER` will train on random Fourier series.
+* `LOTKAVOLTERRA` will train on population dynamics generated from Lotka-Volterra equations.
+* `TEMPERATURE` will train on temperature measurements taken from [here](https://www.kaggle.com/selfishgene/historical-hourly-weather-data).
 * `LONG` will double the number of training epochs.

 Beyond that you can modify any value in the configuration directly, including deeper levels.
 For example, if you have the `ATTENTION` option activated, but you only want to use 4 heads in the attention mechanism, you could add the flag `--modules_kwargs.attention.num_heads 4`.
 Other useful flags are